 Gabriel Byrne , Actor and Cultural Ambassador:

 It’s easy to be cynical about an event like this, but if you look at what came out of the Farmleigh forum in 2009, it shows what can be achieved.
 What has been achieved in terms of promoting Ireland in the US this year is astonishing.
 It’s important to come together and ask questions in order to produce results that might not be immediately apparent but will make a difference in the future.
 It’s about the process.
 Arts and culture are not the answer to our economic problems, but we need to ask the right questions about how we can use this enormous resource to our advantage.

-The New York Times reports that the Cultural Ambassador for Ireland is at the Forum and he does indeed stand out in a crowd:
+Reuters reports that the Cultural Ambassador for Ireland is at the Forum and he does indeed stand out in a crowd:

 Byrne, with his dark glasses and silk scarf, stands out amongst the other delegates, drawn mainly from the suited-and-booted world of business.

 But he believes Ireland’s cultural riches — its poets, writers, musicians and actors — are an important calling card for companies seeking a foot in the door overseas.